quii/learn-go-with-tests/context.md

 	data := make(chan string, 1)

 	go func() {
+		var result string
+		for _, c := range s.response {
+			select {
+			case <-ctx.Done():
+				s.t.Log("spy store got cancelled")
+				return
+			default:
-		time.Sleep(100 * time.Millisecond)
+				time.Sleep(10 * time.Millisecond)
+				result += string(c)
+			}
+		}
-		data <- s.response
+		data <- result
 	}()

 	select {
-	case msg := <-data:
-		return msg, nil
 	case <-ctx.Done():
 		return "", ctx.Err()
+	case res := <-data:
+		return res, nil
 	}
 }
 ```

 We have to make our spy act like a real method that works with `context`.

+We are simulating a slow process where we build the result slowly by appending the string, character by character in a goroutine.
+When the goroutine finishes its work it writes the string to the `data` channel.
+The goroutine listens for the `ctx.Done` and will stop the work if a signal is sent in that channel.

+Finally the code uses another `select` to wait for that goroutine to finish its work or for the cancellation to occur.

 It's similar to our approach from before, we use Go's concurrency primitives to make two asynchronous processes race each other to determine what we return.

 You'll take a similar approach when writing your own functions and methods that accept a `context` so make sure you understand what's going on.